 I was listening to a Freakonomics podcast earlier this year about best parenting practices.
 One of the tips from these economists was to drop the activity that people didn’t enjoy (which was usually piano practice).

 That works for Christmas, too.
 Drop the thing that doesn’t make any meaningful memories, the one that makes everyone complain.

-Just this year I took advice from Rebekah Sanderlin’s 11 Holiday Hacks for Deployed Parents in her Must Have Parent column-- and dropped the Christmas photo.
+Just this year I took advice from these 11 Holiday Hacks for Deployed Parents and dropped the Christmas photo.
 No one wanted to shave for the picture during Thanksgiving.
 Including me.
 We played Hearts instead.

 This shocks my mother and my mother-in-law.
 Funny, how slacker mom me doesn’t care about that.
 Everyone nestled all snug in their beds for an hour puts people back into a good mood.
 And ready to play cards again.
 Because playing games during the holidays puts everyone in our family in a good mood.